 The Rolling Wrench autocare service utilizes a more advanced computer system that can not only read OBD-1 plus OBD-2 trouble-codes, but can also read what the vehicle’s computer is “thinking” in real-time; this can tell the technician specifically where the problem lies, or at least more probably lies so that further testing is targeted and not just a game of “go fish”.
 Since even that advanced “computer scanner” may leave unanswered questions when diagnosing the problems in a modern vehicle, Rolling Wrench autocare also utilizes an advanced computerized graphing electrical meter with an internal database that can identify virtually every electrical engine component on every vehicle made (1986 and up) and tell the technician how to test it and what its electrical signature signal is supposed to be, which can further diagnose every electrical sensor or actuator, etc., in your vehicle.
 That way, the real problem is identified and fixed the first time.

 In addition to OBD-1 & OBD-2 engine trouble codes, the diagnostic computer can read anti-lock braking system computer trouble codes on some vehicles as well.
 If your “check engine” light, your “brake” light, or your “ABS” light is illuminated on your dashboard, get it diagnosed right away.
-Call the Big Island Rolling Wrench to solve your problems and get you back on the road safely.
+Call Rolling Wrench on-spot autocare to solve your problems and get you back on the road safely.